2511505043-Hilal/Number-Guessing-Game/README.md

 - "ToLower()"
 - "ToString("F2")"

-🚀 Nasıl Çalıştırılır?
+🚀 How to Run ?

-1. Projeyi indirin veya klonlayın.
+1. Download or clone the repository.
-2. Visual Studio veya Visual Studio Code ile açın.
+2. Open the project with Visual Studio or Visual Studio Code.
-3. "Program.cs" dosyasını çalıştırın.
+3. Run the Program.cs file.
-4. Zorluk seviyesini seçerek oyunu oynayın.
+4. Select a difficulty level and play the game.

-👨‍💻 Geliştirici
+👨‍💻 Developer

 Hilal Nur
-Yazılım Mühendisliği Öğrencisi
+Software Engineering Student